pastorp3/Associations/README.md

 For creating posts go to
 > localhost:3000/

-Log in or Create a new user to see all de avidable Events.
+Log in or Create a new user to see all de avidable Events, When you create a user you have to Sign in to have acces to the events.

+## Test
+Be sure to install all the gems witn:
+> bundle install

+Run all of the tests with the command in the root:
+> rspec

 ## Authors